top of page

 Nicole Meng-Schneider

-I am part of the Technology Usability Lab in Privacy and Security (TULiPS).
+I am part of the Technology Usability Lab in Privacy and Security (TULiPS), Computer Human AI (CHAI) Lab, and Regulations and Design (RAD) lab.

 Research Interests: